compbiocore/VariantVisualization.jl/README.md

 ##### Run the VIVA Command Line Tool from a Docker image:

-*Note* Remember, you must use the flag `--save_remotely` when running VIVA by using Docker.
+*Note*: Remember, you must use the flag `--save_remotely` when running VIVA by using Docker.

 - On Mac or Linux:
 ```shell